 Whale watch cruises.
 Captain John Whale Watching and Fishing Tours at the Town Wharf in Plymouth guarantees whale sightings as you cruise Cape Cod Bay in comfort.
 Climate-controlled main cabin and full galley service.
 Operate April 6 through fall.

-Jenney House Museum.
-Jenney Mill, located next to Town Brook in downtown Plymouth, is a functional mill built in 1636 by the Pilgrim John Jenney.
+Plymouth Grist Mill.
+Located next to Town Brook in downtown Plymouth, this is a functional mill built in 1636 by the Pilgrim John Jenney.
 Today, visitors can watch how a grist mill operates and delve into the work and life of a 17th-century New England miller.
 Also, Leo the Miller describes the challenges the Pilgrims faced in their journey to America.
 Discover little known facts and hear interesting stories of American history as you walk the same paths the Pilgrims traveled hundreds of years ago.

 -- Take Route 3A to Sagamore and change to the Scenic Highway (Route 6) North of the Cape Cod Canal.
 Continue on Scenic Hwy (Route 6) to Cranberry Highway (Route 28) about 31 miles to ….

 The A.D.
 Makepeace Company.
 The world’s largest cranberry grower offers cranberry bog tours from its headquarters at 158 Tihonet Road.
 While the most popular time of year to see the bogs is during the cranberry harvest in September and October, your group may visit at any time of the year.
 During the tour, your guide will show the group examples of bogs, in production.
 Tours are available of groups of six or more.
 Individuals can sign up for tours during the harvest season in 2012 on September 29, October 13, 17, 20, and 27.